2nd semester: Monday evening (Min. No. 8)

-2. critically evaluate arguments examined in the unit
+- critically evaluate arguments around sustainability and social equity examined in the unit

-3. demonstrate understanding of the moral principles involved in economic activity and the environment
+- demonstrate understanding of the moral principles in economic activity and the environment

-5. outline the responsibilities of the churches in affirming values needed for equitable development and sustainability.
+- outline the responsibilities of the churches in affirming values needed for equitable development and sustainability

-6. Level 3 critically evaluate major moral aspects in current economic and environmental issues.
+- critically evaluate major moral aspects in current economic and environmental issues

-Finn, Daniel K., ed.
+Finn, D. K., ed.
 The True Wealth of Nations: Catholic Social Thought and Economic Life.
-Oxford: Oxford University Press, 2010.
+Oxford: OUP, 2010.

 Forrester, Duncan B. Beliefs, Values and Policies: Conviction Politics in a Secular Age.
-Oxford: Oxford University Press, 1989.
+Oxford: OUP, 1989.

-Francis (Pope), Laudato Si: On the Care of Our Common Home, 2015, various editions.
+Francis.
+Laudato Si: On the Care of Our Common Home.
+2015. (various editions)